DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 330: "Czech?
 Remember, the purple Czech mark means you should Czech that person out" -Rosuav (21-Nov-20)
 * 331: "Best Spooky Husband-chan!" -Soultea____ (23-Nov-20)
 * 332: "You are doing great. ![devicatUwU](https://static-cdn.jtvnw.net/emoticons/v1/302140288/1.0 "devicatUwU") ." -devicatmom (25-Nov-20)
+* 333: "I'm really a rabbit" -OatmealLion (25-Nov-20)
+* 334: "Your as crispy as a potato chip.
+Just like me." -devicat (27-Nov-20)
+* 335: "We're all amazing, and all a hot mess LOL" -Tastypeachstudios (27-Nov-20)

 There may be quotes newer than these that have yet to be collected.